icerpc/icerpc-docs/pages/icerpc/dispatch/dispatch-pipeline.md

 An important difference between Invoker and Dispatcher is you need to implement this Dispatcher abstraction to fulfill the requests and produce the responses.
 The Invoker abstraction is implemented by IceRPC's connections.

-In C#, this dispatcher abstraction is the [IDispatcher][dispatcher-interface] interface:
+In C#, this dispatcher abstraction is the [IDispatcher] interface:

 ```csharp
 namespace IceRpc;